mabdulkadr/Intune-Scripts/Intune-Proactive-Remediations/Repair-ADSecureChannel/README.md

 * Never modifies the system during detection; non-domain-joined devices exit `0`

 ### 🔹 Verified Remediation
-* Repairs the secure channel with `Test-ComputerSecureChannel -Repair` using a pre-check → fix → post-verify flow
+* Repairs the secure channel via `Test-ComputerSecureChannel -Repair` with an automatic `nltest /sc_reset` fallback, using a pre-check → fix → post-verify flow
 * Emits structured JSON result output for Intune diagnostics
 * Idempotent — safe to run repeatedly on the same device
 * Optional post-repair reboot scheduling remains disabled by configuration (`$ForceRebootAfterRepair = $false`, unchanged from the legacy script)